Hearing loss — more than just turning up the volume

 Vision loss changes your parent's relationship with the world.
 The things that brought them joy might not anymore.
 The independence they had is diminished.
 The identity they had as someone who could do things independently shifts.
 All of this is grief, and it's worth acknowledging.

 Some older adults adapt beautifully to vision loss.
 They grieve what they've lost, accept what's happened, and figure out how to live well with their new limitations.
 They discover that life can still be good, just different.
 They find meaning in different things.
-They maintain their sense of humor and their sense of self.

 Your role is to acknowledge both.
 Acknowledge that this is hard and unfair and that your parent has lost something real.
 But also help your parent understand that vision loss doesn't have to mean the end of engagement, joy, or meaning.
-It means finding different ways to do things, maybe, but those different ways can work.
+It means finding different ways to do things, and those different ways can work.
 Your parent is not finished.
 They're not less.
-They're just operating with different information about the world.
+They're operating with different information about the world.